mhuang001/fdi-dev/doc/sphinx/index.rst

  Flexible Dataset Integrator (FDI)
 ==================================================

-FDI, known as SPDC before is written in Python for integrating different types of data, and letting the integrated product take care of inter-platform compatibility, serialisation, persistence, and data object referencing that enables lazy-loading.
+FDI, known as SPDC before, is written in Python for integrating different types of data, and letting the integrated product take care of inter-platform compatibility, serialisation, persistence, and data object referencing that enables lazy-loading.

 Features
 ========